marcilio/aws-tag-explorer/README.md

 # AWS Tag Explorer

+Extract all AWS tags within an account.
+Use SQL to query them.

-This project provides Python3 sample code to:
+Python3 scripts are provided to:

 1. Extract Tag information for all resources within an AWS account (into a CSV file which is then uploaded to an Amazon S3 bucket)
 2. Query Tag information from the CSV file using ```SQL``` queries